2019. USA. 125 min. English.

 Director: Kasi Lemmons Featuring: Cynthia Erivo, Leslie Odom Jr., Joe Alwyn, Clarke Peters, Vanessa Bell Calloway, Omar J. Dorsey

 Based on the extraordinary life of Harriet Tubman, this film chronicles the American hero’s escape from slavery and transformation into a history-making abolitionist.
 Tubman’s courage, ingenuity, and tenacity through dangerous missions helped free hundreds of slaves using the Underground Railroad and changed the course of history.
 From acclaimed writer/director Kasi Lemmons, this triumphant story of one woman’s journey to freedom remembers the dark and grueling realities of slavery in America.
 Leading with the themes of rebellion, justice, and the quest for freedom, Harriet brings to light the impact of a crucial figure who worked to dismantle an oppressive establishment unlike any other.
-Discussion with actor Vanessa Bell Calloway and producers Debra Martin Chase and Daniela Taplin Lundberg, moderated by Jamelle Bouie (The New York Times)
+Discussion with actor Vanessa Bell Calloway and producer Daniela Taplin Lundberg, moderated by Jamelle Bouie (The New York Times)

 Presented by Wells Fargo